Winter semester 2019-20

 - Migration in the European union – qualification, job allocation and job match.

-- Capital mobility, technological progress and growth.
+- Capital mobility, technological progress, growth and convergence.

-- EU competition policy – rationale and Instruments.
+- EU competition policy – rationale and instruments.

 - Potential output and output gaps – concept, production function approach, structural unemployment rate, growth Accounting.